CaseyBennington/hot-or-cold/README.md

 [![See it live.](hotorcold.png)](http://caseybennington.github.io/hot-or-cold/)
-#hot-or-cold
+# Hot-or-cold
 ===========

 FEWD Hot or Cold Project
-Hot or Cold Number Guessing Game
+A Hot or Cold number guessing game

 [See it here.](http://caseybennington.github.io/hot-or-cold/)